Things to Fix When Upgrading from Spring Security 3.2.x to 4.x

 </form>

-However, it is not currently possible to change configuration of LogoutFilter so that it should work with HTTP GET requests.
+However, it is not currently possible to change the configuration of LogoutFilter so that it works with HTTP GET requests.

-• RememberMeAuthenticationFilter were querying _spring_security_remember_me request parameter to save initiate remember-me mechanism.
+• RememberMeAuthenticationFilter was querying the _spring_security_remember_me request parameter to initiate the remember-me mechanism.
 This has changed to remember-me in Spring 4.x.

-• Some classes in acl packages were also changed as well.
-Therefore you may need to change your acl bean configuration if you are using ACL in your project.
+• Some classes in acl packages were also changed.
+Therefore, you may need to change your acl bean configuration if you are using ACL in your project.